jeromezero/panic/drafts/03/03-panic.md

 That was the main thing about that place inside of him: words disappeared there.
 First, they lost their meaning.
 They became strange lumpy shapes.
 Abstract, confusing curiosities floating in the darkness.
 Then, they drifted away, turning end over end until they dissolved into nothingness.

 It wasn't a mirror, because you couldn't see into it.
 There weren't pictures.
 When he stood in front of it, it was like standing in front of an open cellar door, or in front of the setting sun.
-Something came out of that place and washed over him in waves.
+Something came out of that place and washed over him.
 Something like the color of the sky, something like damp basement air.
 He could feel it, but he couldn't describe it.

 It was different every time, depending on what he was feeling.
 If he was happy, it was a warm breath on his face.
 If he was lonely, it was the bite of a freezing wind.
 It was like the smell of banana bread, or of rotting fish.
-It was pure color, it was musical harmony or dissonance.
+It was pure color, it was musical harmony or it was dissonance.
 It was pleasant or repugnant, depending on his moods.

 He didn't talk to his mother about it, because she would be angry.
 She taught him to stay away from that place.
 In that place was madness, she told him.
 If he wasn't careful, it would swallow him.
 He would lose himself in that place.